fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 	<summary>Creation of Hawwah (Eve)</summary>
 Adam’s spouse, although commonly referred to as Eve or Hawa, is not mentioned by name in the Quran despite being referred to in many places.
 The details regarding how Eve was created is not mentioned in the Quran.
 However, it is made evident that Eve was created from Adam.

+While the creation of Eve is not described in detail, the Qur'an does make it clear that a "mate" was created with Adam, from the same nature and soul.

+    It is He Who created you from a single person, and made his mate of like nature, in order that he might dwell with her in love (7:189).

+She is not mentioned by name in the Qur'an, but in Islamic tradition she is known as "Hawwa" (Eve).

+From these two individuals, generations of human beings have inhabited the earth.

+    "Oh humankind!
+We created you from a single pair of a male and a female, and made you into nations and tribes, so that you may know each other (not that ye may despise each other).
+Verily the most honored among you in the sight of Allah is the who is the most righteous of you.
+And Allah has full knowledge and is well acquainted (with all things)" (49:13)

 	"O mankind, fear your Lord, who created you from one soul and created from it its mate and dispersed from both of them many men and women…."
 Quran [4:1]

 The hadith or traditions of Prophet Muhammad (pbuh) further reveal that Eve was created from Adam’s rib which was taken while he was asleep.
 The narrations that describe this story of the rib is often used to emphasize being gentle and kind to women.